emmby/statesmith-simplified/docs/languages/javascript.md

 ## Using the State Machine in your own app

+> [!WARNING]
-> [!WARN] TODO this depends on migrating the tracer functionality in the simulator into the state machine.
+> TODO this depends on migrating the tracer functionality in the simulator into the state machine.

 To use the state machine you created in Quickstart, you'll create a simple html page that loads and uses the state machine.